CzapekTheProgrammer/Skibidi-Toilet-Clicker/README.md

 ## How to Run

 ‣ Clone or download this repository.
 ‣ Install Pygame if you don’t have it:

- ## How to install Pygame (if you dont know how to)
+## How to install Pygame (if you don’t know how)

- • Open terminal (CMD Mode if win11)
+• Open terminal (CMD mode on Windows 11)
- • Type (pip install pygame)
+• Type: pip install pygame
- • Done! you should have pygame installed
+• Done!
+You should have Pygame installed.